adamedx/autographps-sdk/README.md

 ### Limited support for Azure Active Directory (AAD) Graph

-Some PoshGraph-SDK cmdlets also work with [Azure Active Directory Graph](https://msdn.microsoft.com/Library/Azure/Ad/Graph/howto/azure-ad-graph-api-operations-overview), simply by specifying the `-aadgraph` switch as in the following:
+Some AutoGraphPS-SDK cmdlets also work with [Azure Active Directory Graph](https://msdn.microsoft.com/Library/Azure/Ad/Graph/howto/azure-ad-graph-api-operations-overview), simply by specifying the `-aadgraph` switch as in the following:

 ```powershell
 Get-GraphItem me -aadgraph
 ```

 Most functionality of AAD Graph is currently available in MS Graph itself, and in the future all of it will be accessible from MS Graph.
-In the most common cases where a capability is accessible via either graph, use MS Graph to ensure long-term support for your scripts and code and your ability to use the full feature set of PoshGraph-SDK.
+In the most common cases where a capability is accessible via either graph, use MS Graph to ensure long-term support for your scripts and code and your ability to use the full feature set of AutoGraphPS-SDK.

 ### More about how it works

-If you'd like a behind the scenes look at the implementation of PoshGraph-SDK, take a look at the following article:
+If you'd like a behind the scenes look at the implementation of AutoGraphPS-SDK, take a look at the following article:

 * [Microsoft Graph via PowerShell](https://adamedx.github.io/softwarengineering/2018/08/09/Microsoft-Graph-via-PowerShell.html)

 ## Developer installation from source
-For developers contributing to PoshGraph-SDK or those who wish to test out pre-release features that have not yet been published to PowerShell Gallery, run the following PowerShell commands to clone the repository and then build and install the module on your local system:
+For developers contributing to AutoGraphPS-SDK or those who wish to test out pre-release features that have not yet been published to PowerShell Gallery, run the following PowerShell commands to clone the repository and then build and install the module on your local system:

 ```powershell
 git clone https://github.com/adamedx/poshgraph-sdk